MadDamDam/opsschool-monitoring/README.md

 4. Now that you know a bit about monitoring, let's get into specifics.
 As i mentioned, we will be working with Prometheus.
 To learn about Prometheus and what it's good for watch [this short video](https://www.youtube.com/watch?v=cwRmXqXKGtk) by...
 You guessed it, Brian Brazil.

-5. Complete [this short training](https://www.katacoda.com/courses/prometheus/getting-started) to get a hands on feel of Prometheus and see what it's setup is like.
+5. Read and watch [this intro to Prometheus](https://prometheus.io/docs/tutorials/getting_started/) to get a hands on feel of Prometheus and see what it's setup is like.

 ### Pre-class Setup